 In any place in the world, each component of the surroundings transmits a message, conveys an essence, emits a set of feelings.
-Moving around any environment is listening to a myriad of messages being transmitted.
+Moving around any place is listening to the myriad of messages being transmitted.
 These messages can be intelligent, pleasant, delightful if made with devotion, tenderness, respect.
 This place seems to have been carefully built: hand-painted azulejos, flowerpots, flowers, trees, fallen leaves, still water, trellises, plaster, trimmed shrubs, filtered sunlight, reflection on water, objets trouvés..

 The alley is probably a meter-and-a-half wide.
 At this level of closeness, one can sense the recently-baked pain au chocolat smells permeating the calle, every item in the patisserie's display can be clearly seen.
 It is easy to recognize subtle details in passers-by's garments and even discern facial expressions.

 Small dimensions and the resulting intimacy seem to have been erased from modern urban planning.

 Concerning small dimensions that modern urban planning decided to abolish, the facade of this store at Roquebrune-Cap-Martin in Provence demonstrates how much can happen in the half-a-meter space between the vertical wall and the horizontal street.